ember-learn/ember-blog/source/2020-02-14-the-ember-times-issue-135.md

 ## [Autotracking!
 A Blog Series on Reactivity Systems 🤖](https://www.pzuraq.com/thinking-with-autotracking-what-makes-a-good-reactive-system/)

-Interested in learning more about auto tracking, Ember Octane's new reactivity system?
+Interested in learning more about autotracking, Ember Octane's new reactivity system?
 Well then, you're in luck 🍀.
-[Chris Garrett @pzuraq](https://github.com/pzuraq) is starting another super interesting new blog post series on that exact subject!
+[Chris Garrett (@pzuraq)](https://github.com/pzuraq) is starting another super interesting new blog post series on that exact subject!

 The [first post](https://www.pzuraq.com/thinking-with-autotracking-what-makes-a-good-reactive-system/) came out at the end of last month and it examines what reactivity means, how it relates to declarative and imperative programming models.
 Even experienced Ember developers will likely get a lot of value out of reading about what these often-used, but rarely fully understood, terms mean.